American Revolution Memorial

 Today, Prince Edward County is a thriving community that encompasses both rural landscapes and vibrant towns.
 Its history, though marked by both progress and challenges, serves as a reminder of the county's resilience and the ongoing struggle for equality.

-This timeline provides a condensed summary of the historical journey of Prince Edward County, Virginia.
+This timeline provides a concise overview of the key events in the history of Prince Edward County, Virginia.

 • 1608: Captain John Smith explores the area.